feitnomore/hyperledger-fabric-kubernetes/README.md

 storage.local.parisi.biz
 ```
 *Note: Check [this link](https://www.howtoforge.com/nfs-server-and-client-on-centos-7) for a quick guide on NFS Server setup*
+*Note: Each peer will have its own CouchDB as Ledger, meaning the data will be saved there, and not on this NFS Server.*

 The image below represents the environment infrastructure: